 - Make sure your older adult’s eyeglasses and hearing aid prescriptions are up to date.
 Consider getting your older adult an ankle-foot orthotic device.
 Also called an orthosis, the device is a brace designed to help maintain better balance and stabilize posture.

-- Enroll your older adult in a local exercise program for seniors, such as tai chi or yoga, which emphasize balance.
+- Enroll your older adult in a local exercise program for seniors, such as tai chi or yoga, which emphasizes balance.
 Research shows that older adults who exercise are less likely to fall.

 - Sign your older adult up for a formal fall prevention program.
 Search online using the phrase “fall prevention program near me” to find a local program.